Jude Bellingham: 2020–2021: Transfer and record-breaking achievements

 In the first three months of the season, Bellingham was a regular in all competitions, with six starts and seven substitute appearances in the Bundesliga as well as four Champions League starts.
 He missed the first two matches of 2021 with a foot injury, but returned to action as an increasingly regular starter.
-He was involved in Marco Reus's goal in the away leg of the Champions League quarter-final against Manchester City He scored against Man City early in the second leg, but Dortmund could not retain their away-goal advantage.
-In between, Bellingham scored his first Bundesliga goal from Reyna's knock-down to equalise with VfB Stuttgart early in the second half; Dortmund won 3–2.
-Bellingham started for Dortmund in their 4–1 victory over RB Leipzig in the 2021 DFB-Pokal Final.
+He scored his first Bundesliga goal from Reyna's knock-down to equalise with VfB Stuttgart early in the second half of a 3–2 win on 10 April.
+His first Champions League goal came four days later against Manchester City in the quarter-final second leg, but Dortmund could not retain their away-goal advantage.
+Bellingham started in Dortmund's 4–1 victory over RB Leipzig in the 2021 DFB-Pokal final.
 He was booked in the first half and replaced by Thorgan Hazard at half-time with his team 3–0 ahead.
 He finished the season with 29 appearances and one goal in the Bundesliga, 46 appearances and four goals in all competitions, and was voted Newcomer of the Season by his fellow players.
+Bellingham was runner-up to Pedri of Barcelona in the 2021 Kopa Trophy, awarded to the world's best under-21 male player as voted by previous winners of the Ballon d'Or.